 After taking it, you'll probably experience side effects

-"Some women experience nausea, vomiting, or headache while others experience is no side effects at all," says Metz.
+"Some women experience nausea, vomiting, or headache while others experience no side effects at all," says Metz.

 "Breast tenderness (progesterone causes the milk glands to swell), bloating, mood swings (caused by hormonal fluctuation), sleepiness, and/or dizziness are common after taking emergency contraception," Williams adds.
 "Another way to think about it is this: If a pregnancy occurs, progesterone is produced in the placenta and levels remain elevated throughout the pregnancy—so, if you're taking a progesterone pill, you're getting all the symptoms of pregnancy."